 Depending on the size of your renovation, you may need to temporarily relocate some of your household items to free up space – you don’t want to hold up any handy work by having cluttered living areas or bedrooms.

-Whether it’s short term or long term, check out how Crown Relocations can help you out during this time.
+Whether it’s short term or long term, check out how Crown Relocations can help you with storage during this time.

 7. Patience is a virtue